 16-125 kilowatt system there is a sliding scale of $0.35-$0.20* per watt

 $25,000 maximum (calculated at 121kw ceiling).
 Project size capped at 250 kw for accepted interconnection

 *Non-linear incentive rate calculation

 Although PGE and Pacific Power have the best utility incentives for commercial projects in Oregon, other smaller utility companies may also offer solar incentives.
-For example, Salem Electric offers a solar incentive of $600 for the first 3 kilowatts and $300 for each 1 kilowatt up to 25 kilowatt.
-Maximum incentive is $8,400.
+For example, Central Lincoln PUD offers $500 per kilowatt DC up to $5,000 maximum.
+Call us today to find out if your utility offers a commercial solar incentive.

 **The incentives are available as long as there is funding and are subject to change.